utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ![Apple data](img/dw-apple-data.png)

-Our data need to be structured in the same way, but for `Quarter` we need the month of the year, and we need a column for each "Animal type".
+Our data need to be structured in the same way, but for `Quarter` we need the month of the year, and we need a column for each "Animal type": Dog, Cat and Other.

 ### Preparing our data